Sanchi Yakshi Figure

-The LOOTED Sanchi Yakshi Figure is a sandstone statue of the Shalabhanjika Yakshi from the ancient Buddhist site of Sanchi in the state of Madhya Pradesh, India.
+The Sanchi Yakshi Figure is a sandstone statue of the Shalabhanjika Yakshi from the ancient Buddhist site of Sanchi in the state of Madhya Pradesh, India.
 One of the earliest Buddhist sculptures from the Indian subcontinent, it has been part of the British Museum's collection since 1842.

 History

 The bejewelled figure of the yakshi was originally installed on one of the gateways that surrounded the Great Stupa at Sanchi, which is said to have contained the relics of the Buddha.
 In the 1st century AD four toranas or large gateways were erected around the stupa, which served as the main entrances to a circular processional walkway that surrounded the holy building.
 Made of sandstone, the gateways were elaborately decorated with some of the earliest surviving forms of buddhist iconography.
 The beam of the western gateway was originally supported by this bracket figure.
-During the preliminary excavations at the site in the early nineteenth century, it came into the possession of a Mrs Tucker, who donated it to the British Museum in 1842.
+During the preliminary excavations at the site in the early nineteenth century, it came into the possession of a Mrs. Tucker, who donated it to the British Museum in 1842.
 One of the few figures from the site in the West, it remains one of the most important early Buddhist sculptures in the museum's collection.